scala/scala-lang/blog/_posts/2016-07-08-trait-method-performance.md

 generates the slower bytecode (with two memory accesses per iteration) also for virtual methods when CHA is disabled.
 This was reported in a [new ticket](https://bugs.openjdk.java.net/browse/JDK-8161334).

-This limitation may be accidential, i.e., the loop optimizer should probably perform the same no matter if inlining was CHA- or profile-based.
+This limitation may be accidental, i.e., the loop optimizer should probably perform the same no matter if inlining was CHA- or profile-based.
 But the example shows that for now, the lack of CHA for default methods causes optimizations (other than inlining) to fail, which may result in significant slowdowns.